Fatima-38/ATM_Simulator_Project/README.md

 # 🏧 ATM Simulator

-The **ATM Simulator** is a simple banking application that mimics the functionality of a real Automated Teller Machine.
-It allows users to securely log in using a PIN and perform essential banking operations such as checking their balance, depositing funds, and withdrawing money.
+ATM Simulator is a C++ console-based banking system that simulates real ATM operations including balance checking, deposits, withdrawals, and PIN management.

-This project was developed to strengthen programming fundamentals and demonstrate key concepts such as user authentication, control structures, error handling, and basic data management.
+The project uses file handling for persistent data storage and allows users to update account information securely, demonstrating structured programming and practical implementation of basic banking functionalities.